saleha-zip/saleha-zip/README.md

 🌚 **Academic Life:**
 I’m a 2nd-year Bioinformatics undergrad trying to make sense out of life through code, logic, and a lot of Stack Overflow.
-My projects usually sit at the intersection of biology, data, and design—from disease prediction models, sequence analysis pipelines, to even a cheeky movie recommendation system.
+My projects usually sit at the intersection of biology, data, and design - from disease prediction models, sequence analysis pipelines, to even a cheeky movie recommendation system.

 🧠 **What I'm aiming for this summer:**